ajnirp/ajnirp.github.io/content/blog/euler_45.md

 ## Introduction

 [Project Euler](https://projecteuler.net) is a repository of fantastic computational problems that require a modest to heavy degree of mathematical thinking.
-The bar for submissions is fairly high, and it's entirely volunteer-run, from web hosting to problem curation to forum moderation.
 As someone who enjoys programming and math, I love Project Euler.
-In this post we'll discuss a solution to a fun Project Euler problem I solved the other day, [problem 45](https://projecteuler.net/problem=45).
+In this post we'll discuss a solution to a fun problem of theirs that I solved the other day, [problem 45](https://projecteuler.net/problem=45).

 But first, a disclaimer: